metabolomicstats/NormalizeMets/README.md

 ### About the package:

 Metabolomics data are inevitably subject to a component of unwanted variation, due to factors such as batch effects, matrix effects, and confounding biological variation.
-The R package contains a collection of functions to aid in the statistical analysis of metabolomic data and can be used assess, select and implement statistical methods for normalizing metabolomics data (*bioarchive ref*).
+The R package contains a collection of functions to aid in the statistical analysis of metabolomic data and can be used assess, select and implement statistical methods for normalizing metabolomics data.
 The interactive excel interface provides an opportunity to use these functions through a user-friendly interface in excel.

 This file contains the Microsoft Excel user interface for the publicly available R package NormalizeMets.
 The installation of the R pacakge is required for the software to be used.